-Thucydides is known as being the first „war correspondent” and one of the founding father of science.
-The book gathers along descriptions of events, analysis and other related information.
-One important thing to mention is that his work does not present any trace of God-work, therefore History of Peloponnesian War is one of the first scientific works written in the history of mankind.
+Thucydides is known as being the first „war correspondent” and one of the founding fathers of science.
+The book gathers along with descriptions of events, analysis, and other related information.
+One important thing to mention is that his work does not present any trace of God-work, therefore History of the Peloponnesian War is one of the first scientific works written in the history of mankind.

 Today’s readers (including me) might find it difficult to read the ancients.
-Fortunately, there are several ways to introduce yourself in the greatness of the Thucydides’ world.
+Fortunately, there are several ways to introduce yourself to the greatness of Thucydides’ world.

 In the following section, I will describe two important chapters from his writing and what I think is important for us to keep in mind from them in our everyday life.

 First, let me introduce you to the Melian dialogue.
 Geography matters.
 Or, rather more significant, in Ancient Greece it was really (I mean really) important.

 As I said earlier, we have Sparta versus Athens and its allies.
 Sounds familiar?
 We talk about a bipolar „international” system just as we saw in the 20th century between the USA and the USSR.